Vinutana/doc_summarizer_using-_llm/README.md

     return cosine_similarity(ref_emb, gen_emb)[0][0]

-This provides a rough similarity score (0–1) between:
+Provides a rough similarity score (0–1) between a reference summary and the LLM-generated output.
+Used as a supporting signal, not definitive.

-A reference summary

-The LLM-generated output

-Note: This metric is used as a supporting signal, not as a definitive evaluation.

 📌 Key Learnings

 Prompt clarity significantly affects output quality

 LLMs can be useful even without retrieval or fine-tuning